privcount/privcount/doc/CounterDefinitions.markdown

 For example:
 * When Tor clients connect to the Tor network, they make an Entry Connection.
 * When Tor clients access a remote server, they make an Exit Stream.
+* When legacy Tor onion services upload a descriptor, they perform an HSDir2 Store.

 ### Active/Inactive